 Molly had fun playing during the daytime.
 Then at night, she went to bed.
 Let's say our rhyme again that tells us about day and night.
 (Recite the action rhyme "Day and Night.")

 Activity Time

-- Resource 20-R13 (day/night coloring page) from resource CD.
+- Resource 20-R13.

 - Crayons.

 - Glue.

 - Small round crackers.

 - Cotton balls.

 - Pieces of fabric.

 Instructions